sc-ventures/cloudbreak-documentation/docs/common/clusters-access.md

 #### Event History

-The EVENT HISTORY tab shows you events logged for the cluster, with the most recent event at the top.
+The Event History section shows you events logged for the cluster, with the most recent event at the top.
 For example, after your cluster has been created, the following messages will be written to the log:

 <pre>
 Ambari cluster built; Ambari ip:34.215.103.66